Hanro

 Hanro International GmbH, with headquarters in Götzis in Austria, produces lingerie, nightwear, and loungewear for men and women.
-The company’s products can be found in almost 50 countries and are sold at specialty retailers, department stores, and its own 14 boutiques and outlet stores.
+The company's products can be found in almost 50 countries and are sold at specialty retailers, department stores, and its own 14 boutiques and outlet stores.
 The company was founded in 1884 in Liestal, Switzerland, by Albert Handschin.
 The Huber Group acquired the company in 1991.

 History

 1884 to 1945

 In 1884, Albert Handschin founded a hand-knitting company in Liestal.
 Carl Ronus joined the company in 1895.
 The two entrepreneurs established a general partnership under the legal name Handschin & Ronus.
 The company had 60 employees at that time.
 In 1898, the company acquired the Benzbur property in Liestal.
 The production buildings there were ready for use a year later.
 In 1911, growing demand allowed the opening of a second production facility in Büren, Solothurn.
-The brand Hanro – a portmanteau of the surnames of the founders – was registered as a trademark in 1913.
+The brand Hanro, a portmanteau of the surnames of the founders, was registered as a trademark in 1913.
 Before World War I, the company produced and exported lingerie for women.
-The most important sales markets in the prewar years were in France, the United Kingdom, and the United States.
+The most important sales markets in the prewar years were in France, the British Empire, and the United States.